-Directions: Take University south from Rio Bravo past the snakes and the Isleta Ampitheater to the soccer fields on the right.
+Directions: Take University south from Rio Bravo past the snakes and the Isleta Amphitheater to the soccer fields on the right.
 We will start behind the soccer fields.

 Course is slightly rolling, mostly smooth hard dirt road loop, with a little bit of tarmac, a bumpy grass section, and and a little sandy bit.
-I will post a map later. course will be marked.
+Course will be marked.

 Online Signup, just put your name on the list.